The Perfect German Market Entry Strategy: What Is the Best Way To Enter Germany?

 Germany has been a net exporter for more than a century, and the primary reason for that has remained constant: industrial manufacturing.
 The country has a highly-skilled, unionised and motivated industrial workforce; strong links between university research departments and industry; good access to raw materials; and an international reputation for quality manufacturing, for example in the luxury car market.

-What is the market system in Germany: Is it a free or a social market economy?
+What is the market system in Germany?
+Is it a free or a social market economy?

 Germany's market system is a social market economy.
 It can be described as a halfway compromise between a fully socialist economic system and a laissez-faire (anything goes) capitalist free market.